rancher-sandbox/rancher-desktop/README.md

 `branch` is the branch name; dashes are removed due to constraints imposed by package formats.

+`commit_time` is the UNIX timestamp on the commit.

 `commit` is the shortened hash of the commit used to make the build.